gvls/go/3_grammar/4_variate/4_new_make.md

 ##  new and make
-In **runtime** of procedure, new space of variate in **heap**
+In **runtime** of procedure, new space of variate in **heap** apply more size will make performance more slow

 ###   new
 It be use for 值类型